FAQ

 Now the other extreme, a very restrictive list, i.e few IDs on the list, actually takes considerably more time.
 Because the HNSW index will find neighboring IDs, but since they're not contained, they cannot be added as result candidates, meaning that all we can do with them is evaluating their connections, but not the points themselves.
 In the extreme case of a list that is very, very restrictive, say just 10 objects out of 1B in the worst case the search would become exhaustive if you the filtered ids are very far from the query.
 In this extreme case, it would actually be much more efficient to just skip the index and do a brute-force indexless vector search on the 10 ids.
 So, there is a cut-off when a brute-force search becomes more efficient than a heavily-restricted vector search with HNSW.
 We do not yet have any optimization to discovery such a cut-off point and skip the index, but this should be fairly simple to implement if this ever becomes an actual problem.

-Q: My Weaviate setup is using more memory than what I think is reasonable.
+Q: My Weaviate instance uses more memory than I think is reasonable.
 How can I debug this?

 Answer